rayshift/translatefgo/README.md

 ### Android 11 & NA support is here!
 Download it from the [releases](https://github.com/rayshift/translatefgo/releases) page.

+#### Video tutorial on how to use this app: https://www.youtube.com/watch?v=OCL6e62u5AI

 If you're able, become a [Patreon](https://www.patreon.com/rayshift) to get access to pre-releases.

 ![Example](https://i.imgur.com/dNLFbxG.png)